Marvic Leonen: Dissents

-As Bar Chairperson of the 2020-2021 Bar Examination
+Bar examinations chairperson

-In the Philippines, the Supreme Court administers the Bar Examinations and each year, a Supreme Court Justice becomes the Bar Chairperson.
-Leonen was to be the chairperson for the 2020 Bar Exams (postponed), but his term was extended to the 2021 batch due to the COVID-19 pandemic.
+In the Philippines, the Supreme Court administers the bar examinations, with a different justice serving as chairperson each year.
+Leonen was appointed chairperson for the 2020 examinations, which were postponed and merged with the 2021 batch due to the COVID-19 pandemic.

-While the exam date was pending, the Supreme Court kept examinees informed by posting instructions in Bar Bulletins, and Leonen regularly posted updates on Twitter using the hashtag “#BestBarEver2020_21”.
+While the exam dates were pending, the Supreme Court kept examinees informed through official bulletins, and Leonen regularly posted updates on Twitter using the hashtag "#BestBarEver2020_21".
+After multiple schedule changes to comply with pandemic health protocols, the exams were ultimately held on February 4 and 6, 2022, across 31 localized testing sites nationwide.

-The exam was initially scheduled for November 2021 but was moved to the four Sundays of January 16, 23, 30, and February 6, 2022.
-It was then held on February 4 and 6, 2022, in response to scientific recommendations and compliance with COVID-19-related orders.
-The exam took place in 31 localized testing sites nationwide, each adhering to pandemic protocols and cooperating with local law enforcement.
+The combined batch produced 8,241 newly licensed lawyers out of 11,402 examinees.
+This included 761 "exemplary passers" (grades from 85 to 90%) and 14 "excellent passers" (grades above 90%).
+For the official results, Leonen replaced the word "fail" with "did not pass" or "did not finish" for those who scored below the 75% passing mark.

-This batch produced 8,241 newly licensed lawyers out of 11,402 examinees, including 761 "exemplary passers" (grades from 85 to 90%) and 14 "excellent passers" (grades above 90%).
-Leonen replaced the word "fail" with "did not pass" or "did not finish" for those who did not score 75% or higher.
+New lawyer's oath

-The New Lawyer's Oath
+The Supreme Court en banc approved the Code of Professional Responsibility and Accountability (CPRA) on April 11, 2023, following a nationwide caravan engaging the public and the legal community.
+The CPRA was officially launched two days later at the Manila Hotel.
+The launch event featured the introduction of a new lawyer's oath, authored by Leonen.

-The Supreme Court En Banc approved the Code of Professional Responsibility and Accountability (CPRA) on April 11, 2023, after a nationwide caravan with members of the legal community and the public.
-The new CPRA was launched on April 13, 2023, at the Manila Hotel before members of the legal community.
-The event included the introduction of the New Lawyer's Oath, authored by Senior Associate Justice Leonen.
+Proposed writ of kalayaan

-Proposed Writ of Kalayaan
+On May 25, 2024, during a lecture for the Integrated Bar of the Philippines, Leonen announced that the Supreme Court of the Philippines was drafting the writ of kalayaan.
+This proposed constitutional remedy aims to address the severe overcrowding of persons deprived of liberty (PDLs) and protect their human and legal rights.
+At the time, the World Prison Brief ranked the Philippines third globally in prison occupancy (362%), while a 2022 Commission on Audit review revealed that 323 of the country's 478 jails were congested.

-On May 25, 2024, Leonen announced at his Integrated Bar of the Philippines Caloocan-Malabon-Navotas Chapter lecture at the Manila Hotel that the Supreme Court of the Philippines was drafting the "Writ of Kalayaan," a writ and constitutional remedy to address prison overcrowding of detention suspects (PDLs) and protect their human and legal rights.
-The World Prison Brief ranks the Philippines third in prison occupancy (362%).
-The Commission on Audit's 2022 review revealed that 323 of 478 jails are congested.
-However, on October 19, 2023, Bureau of Corrections's Gregorio Catapang Jr. contradicted the legal remedy recommended by the SC's judicial panel "Committee on Human Rights and International Humanitarian Law" on December 19, 2022, citing Republic Act 10575 (Bureau of Corrections Act of 2013), RA 11928, and the Department of Justice's 5-year Development and Modernization Plan 2023–2028.
+The writ had previously been recommended by the Court's Committee on Human Rights and International Humanitarian Law in December 2022.
+However, in October 2023, Bureau of Corrections Director General Gregorio Catapang Jr. opposed the proposed legal remedy, arguing that the government was already addressing jail congestion through existing laws—such as Republic Act 10575 and RA 11928—and the Department of Justice's 2023–2028 modernization plan.